31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 )

 We have a Nested Query made up of two queries.
-The Inner Query is the same of the Pessimistic Timeline with one small adjustment: GROUP BY time clause changes from time($__interval) to time(1m), ensuring we have a 1-minute-resolution for state calculation.
+The Inner Query is the same as the pessimistic timeline with one small adjustment: the GROUP BY time clause changes from time($__interval) to time(1m), ensuring we have a 1-minute-resolution for the state calculation.
 The Outer one is just a simple COUNT.
 To make COUNT work, we simply added an ALIAS for the single field returned by the Inner Query.

-Now, let’s continue by counting how many Time Intervals have the Available state (which translate to values 0 and 1 for a Service:
+Now let’s continue by counting how many time intervals have the Available state (which translates to values 0 and 1 for a service:

 SELECT count("state")